HL7/davinci-deqm/source/pages/vte1.md

 The medications that qualify for the measure are listed in the value sets of codes in the measure documentation.
 The following resource graph diagram shows what would be included with a DEQM Individual MeasureReport when the patient has been administered one of these medications to meet the measure.

-{% include img.html img="DEQM Resource Diagram - VTE1.jpg" caption = "Figure 3-14" %}
+{% include img.html img="DEQM Resource Diagram - VTE1.jpg" caption = "Figure 3-14 MeasureReport Using MedicationAdministration and Condition" %}

 ### Option 2:Measure Report Using DeviceUseStatement and Encounter
 {:.no_toc}